-- Gather all pertinent data and consult the service provider to determine what the services should have been and what has actually been provided.
+- Gather all pertinent data and consult the service provider(s) to determine what the services should have been and what has actually been provided.
 Service delivery models vary from consultation to direct service.
 Be certain that there has not been a misunderstanding or miscommunication about the services delivered. - 2.
 Contact the appropriate Program Manager to discuss the situation prior to the staffing and ARD meeting. - 3.
 A staffing should be held with all pertinent service providers to review the IEP and the progress the child has made.
 Below are some topics that should be discussed at the staffing: - a.
-Review the student's progress and rate of learning - b.
+Review the student's progress and rate of learning

+- b.
 If the child has made progress on the IEP despite the lack of services, the amount of service time should be reviewed to determine if it is an appropriate amount or perhaps if a lowered service time is appropriate.
 Based upon the data, develop a plan for service to be presented to the ARD committee for review. - c.
 If the child has made limited progress, discuss which goals and objectives specifically are involved and the amount of service time that may be needed to aid in the student's progress.
-Based upon the data, develop a plan for service to be presented to the ARD committee for review.

-- d.
-Consider the student's current educational services and how the compensatory services can be addressed as not to put the student in a position of "overload". - 4.
+Based upon the data, develop a plan for service to be presented to the ARD committee for review. - d.
+Consider the student's current educational services and how the compensatory services can be addressed as not to put the student in a position of "overload". - e.
+If the purpose of the compensatory is due to a late evaluation/REED, consider the duration of the delay and the services the child may have missed based on the delay. - 4.
 Contact the parent to schedule an ARD meeting and specifically discuss the purpose of the ARD is to consider the need for compensatory services.
 During the ARD meeting: - a.
 Discuss the services that were not provided and present a plan to the committee based upon the review of the data. - b.
 Listen to any concerns of the parent and/or student regarding the proposed plan. - 5.
-Describe the plan in the Deliberations of the ARD meeting and complete the SuccessEd Compensatory Services Supplement. - 6.
+Document the reason for the Compensatory service (ie. delay in FIIE, etc.) and describe the plan in the Deliberations of the ARD meeting and complete the EmpoWEr Compensatory Services Supplement.
+On the Compensatory Services Supplement also note the reason the Compensatory services are being considered. - 6.
+If the purpose of the ARD is to consider Compensatory services due to a delay in an Evaluation, not implementing services, etc. The ARD Notice should indicate that Compensatory services are being considered AND the reason why they are required to be considered. - 7.
 Prior to conducting an ARD meeting for compensatory services, please contact the appropriate Assistant Director of Special Education for guidance.